 One needs to be careful though to properly interpret the value of the discrete time to which those quantities correspond.
 Imagine your simulation is at a discrete time t.
-After execution of a collision and a streaming step, it is taken from time t to time t + 1.
-If after this you evaluate for example the velocity at a point through the command lattice.get(iX,iY).computeU(velocity), the computed quantity lives at a time t + 1 of the system.
+After execution of a collision and a streaming step, it is taken from time t to time t+1.
+If after this you evaluate for example the velocity at a point through the command lattice.get(iX,iY).computeU(velocity), the computed quantity lives at a time t+1 of the system.
 The values of the internal statistics, such as lattice.getStatistics().getAverageEnergy() correspond however to the discrete time t, because they were evaluated prior to the previous streaming step.
-This time shift between the state of the system and the value of the internal statistics.
+This time shift between the state of the system and the value of the internal statistics can be confusing, and for this reason it would have made sense to avoid computing the statistics.
 On the other hand, keeping track of the statistics takes a neglibibly small amount of time.
 This feature is therefore included in OpenLB out of efficiency considerations, and out of convenience, as it offers an easy means of monitoring the well behaving of a simulation.

-Lattice cells whose dynamics is bounce-back, generated by
+'''

-instances::getBounceBack<T,LATTICE>(),
+Lattice cells whose dynamics is bounce-back, generated by instances::getBounceBack<T,LATTICE>(), and cells that don't execute any collision step, generated by instances::getNoDynamics<T,LATTICE>()

-and cells that don't execute any collision step, generated by instances::getNoDynamics<T,LATTICE>()
+'''